 Communication Plan

 This policy will be available on Sorrento Primary School’s website so that parents/carers and other members of the school community can easily access information about Sorrento Primary School’s anaphylaxis management procedures.
-The parents and carers of students at Sorrento Primary School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+The parents and carers of anaphylactic students at Sorrento Primary School will also be provided with a copy of this policy.

 The Principal, Casual Relief Staff Co-ordinator or School Anaphylaxis Supervisor(s) is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Sorrento Primary School’s procedures for anaphylaxis management.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy.